P1xt/p1xt-guides/job-ready-javascript-edition-2.0.md

 - [ ]  Book: [Precalculus](https://openstax.org/details/books/precalculus) or Course: [Precalculus](https://www.edx.org/course/precalculus-asux-mat170x) or [Khan Academy](https://www.khanacademy.org/math/precalculus) or thorough knowledge of Precalculus
 - [ ]  Videos: [Git Videos](https://git-scm.com/videos) or Book: [Pro Git](https://git-scm.com/book/en/v2) or thorough knowledge of Git.
 - [ ]  Project: [JavaScript Interview Prep](https://www.hackerrank.com/chingu-challenge-9-javascript-prep) - sign up for this now and work through it alongside the rest of the guide.
-- [ ]  Project: take a quick read through the FAQs at the end of this document, particularly the helpful links, you'll want to reference them as you work through the guide.
+- [ ]  Project: take a quick read through the [FAQ for this guide](#faq-for-this-guide) at the end of this document, particularly the helpful links, you'll want to reference them as you work through the guide.

 ---